 My work week clocks in at about 43-45 hours, and that’s because I try not to waste time when I’m there.
 Like the Danes, I set aside no more than a half-hour for lunch, but unlike the Danes, I eat lunch at my desk.

 Ultimately, I have very little to complain about.
 Even stressful days when the craziness abounds is a cakewalk compared to many other jobs or companies I’ve experienced.
 Since my early retirement journey began back in 2014, I’ve managed to avoid the type of monster projects that made my work-life miserable five years ago.

-Other so-called early retirees not only blog, but they create new businesses and travel extensively to preach the good word of FIRE Salvation.
+Other so-called early retirees don’t just write a blog, but they create new businesses and travel extensively to preach the good word of FIRE Salvation.
 That’s a wonderful thing, because who wouldn’t want to trade a confining cubicle job for work so exciting?
 Suze Orman would approve.

-I can hear the groans already from the peanut gallery:
+I can hear the groans already from the Muppets in the balcony: